 Russian Aspect in Conversation

 The aspectual category of Russian verbs, expressing a perfective vs. imperfective opposition, has long been the dominant topic in discussions of Russian grammar.
 It has been the subject of numerous books and countless articles, but the meanings expressed by the perfective and imperfective aspects remain the subject of considerable debate.
-Studies into the 1980’s focused almost solely on arguing for a version of completed action vs. action in process as the meanings of the aspects, whereas more recent research has proposed other central meanings for Russian aspect and/or explored the effects of aspect in discourse.
+Studies into the 1980’s focused almost solely on some version of completed action vs. action in process, whereas more recent research has proposed other central meanings for Russian aspect and/or explored the effects of aspect in discourse.
 Pedagogical materials, however, remain largely focused on this overly simplistic completed action vs. action in process distinction, causing students to commit errors in their speech and writing well into the advanced level.